linrongbin16/lin.vim/README.md

 - **🇻** - Visual mode.
 - **🇮** - Insert mode.

-Meta-key(or alt-key on windows/linux) and command-key(on macOS) are collectively refered as:
+Meta-key (or alt-key on Windows/Linux) and command-key (on macOS) are collectively refered as:

 - `M`